ElectroBlocks/docs/docs/blocks.md

-This block will give the Arduino the ablity to send and recieve messages.
+This block will give the Arduino the ability to send and receive messages.
 The stuff under the ----------- is for the virtual circuit.
-It's used to tell the virtual circuit that a message is being recieved and what that message is in the loop number that the Arduino is currently executing.
+It tells the virtual circuit that a message is being received and what that message is in the loop number that the Arduino is currently executing.

 ![message setup block](assets/blocks/message-setup.png)